mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 Other pairs often adopt a similar spirit.
 For example parent Dan makes a suggestion - "Use paper to design?" - to which Toby replies "I'm just going with it."

-To jam also implies a responsive, rapid and fluid reponses to audience and collaborators ideas.
-Such behavour is often present in recorded data
+To jam also implies a responsive, rapid and fluid responses to audience and collaborators ideas.
+Such behaviour is often present in recorded data.
 Clive quickly incorporated a boost to player health after a level after being given feedback during playtesting.

-NADINE'S EXAMPLE OF RAPID FLUIDITY
+**Impressive fluency**

+As per Te and Da - example in previous chapter where the preview window replaced paper prototyping, rapids shifts between code and game are optimal and build a particular fluidity of practice

 INSERT BRIEF DISCUSSION HERE

 <!-- While design cycles was not an explicitly part of the game making instruction, certain interventions supported this approach.
 In particular the use of maps as a planning and reflection tool and the use of playtesting as a social and personal form of evaluation of emerging designs. -->
 **Learning to love digital laundry and value faff time**